-Healthcare providers, physicians and others play a primary role in the recommendation and prescription of any products for which we obtain marketing approval.
-Our future arrangements with third-party payors and customers may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we market, sell and distribute our products for which we obtain marketing approval.
-Restrictions under applicable federal and state healthcare laws and regulations include the following:
+Healthcare providers, physicians and others play a primary role in the recommendation and prescription of ONIVYDE and any other products for which we obtain marketing approval.
+Our future arrangements with third-party payors and customers may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we market, sell and distribute ONIVYDE and any other products for which we obtain marketing approval.
+Restrictions under applicable federal, state and foreign healthcare laws and regulations include the following: